 There are several case series documenting the safe transplantation of kidneys following renal cell carcinoma (RCC) resection for tumours up to 4cm in size detected at the time of organ retrieval.
-Pavlakis et al report no cases of malignancy transmission from 21 kidneys following excision of tumour (0.1 -2.1cm), as well as no cases of transmission from the transplantation of 47 contralateral kidneys and 198 non-renal organs.255 Yu et al report 97 cases of kidney transplantation after RCC resection of tumours up to 4cm without transmission; 22 contralateral kidney transplants were identified, with one case of transmission (although the diagnosis of the original donor cancer has been questioned in this instance).256
+Pavlakis et al report no cases of malignancy transmission from 21 kidneys following excision of tumour (0.1-2.1cm), as well as no cases of transmission from the transplantation of 47 contralateral kidneys and 198 non-renal organs.
+Yu et al report 97 cases of kidney transplantation after RCC resection of tumours up to 4cm without transmission.
+22 cases of normal contralateral kidney transplants were reported, with one case of transmission (although the diagnosis of the original donor cancer has been questioned in this instance).
+In the latest systematic review by Villani et al encompassing most available case reports and series, the risk of malignant recurrence after tumour resection prior to transplantation was 2.7%, where utilised kidneys included grade I-II (81.6%) and small tumours (1.26cm) with a mean follow up of 39.9 months.
+Page 12 to 12 to 13 to 14 to 15 to

-In the case of a solitary, well-differentiated RCC, the risk of malignancy transmission is minimal (<0.1%) where the tumour is \leq 1.0 cm in size, or low (approximately 0.1 - 2.0%) for tumours >1.0 cm to \leq 4 cm in size.
-All organs may be considered for transplantation in the context of an T1a RCC \leq 4 cm with Fuhrman grade I-II, including transplantation of the affected kidney following tumour resection, provided satisfactory margins are achieved and imaging of the urinary tract has excluded multifocal cancer deposits.^{153,257,258}
+In the case of a solitary, well-differentiated RCC, the risk of malignancy transmission is minimal (<0.1%) where the tumour is \leq 1.0 cm in size, or low (approximately 0.1-2.0%) for tumours >1.0 cm to \leq 4 cm in size.
+All organs may be considered for transplantation in the context of an T1a RCC \leq 4 cm with nucleolar grade I-II, including transplantation of the affected kidney following tumour resection, provided satisfactory margins are achieved and imaging of the urinary tract has excluded multifocal cancer deposits.
+180,285,286 When imaging is not available, the risk assessment may include a discussion with a subject expert.